astromechanic/Sprintmanagement-App/1 - Custom Objects and Fields.md

 Field | Data Type | Description (optional)
 ------|----------|------------------------
-Email__c | Email | Used in Process `Sprint Assignment` to send an email to Employee when he or she has been assigned to a Sprint
+Email__c | Email | Autopopulated field used in Process `Sprint Assignment` to send an email to Employee when he or she has been assigned to a Sprint
 Employee__c | Master-Detail(Employee)	| Lookup Filter: only active
 Sprint__c | Master-Detail(Sprint) |
 Name | Auto Number |